syncfusion-content/javascript-docs/js/DataManager/Paging.md

-Result of the above code example is illustrated as follows.
+Result of the cabove code example is illustrated as follows.

 ![](/js/DataManager/Paging_images/Paging_img7.png)